Premium 1958 Franklin half dollar value is determined by condition. It is either worth $7.80

 It's true most worn and circulated Franklin half dollar value is directly tied to silver.
 However, there are a small but growing number of rare dates and mints worth a rising premium.
 All the dates and mints are listed in the value chart.
 Discover how much your silver halves are worth.

-Follow image links to value charts of all US half dollars.
-Determine if your old half dollar is worth bullion silver value, currently $6.62 as of 10/24/2016 or a higher collector value.
-Grading images and descriptions for each series helps judge condition of your coin, one of the key points to value.
+Follow image links to value charts of all U.S. half dollars.
+Determine if your old half dollar is worth bullion silver value, currently $7.00 as of 6/9/2014 or a higher collector value.
+Grading images and descriptions for each series help judge condition of your coin, one of the key points to value.